Tony Clement: Early life and career

-In provincial politics
+Provincial politics

-Clement was elected to the Legislative Assembly of Ontario in the provincial election of 1995, defeating incumbent Liberal Bob Callahan by over 6,000 votes in the riding of Brampton South.
-After serving as a Parliamentary Assistant for two years, he was appointed Minister of Transportation on October 10, 1997.
+Clement became president of the Progressive Conservative Party of Ontario (PC) in 1990 and was a close ally of then-party leader Mike Harris; he served as Harris's assistant principal secretary from 1992 to 1995 and played a leading role in drafting policy directives for the Common Sense Revolution.
+He was elected to the Legislative Assembly of Ontario in the provincial election of 1995, defeating incumbent Liberal Bob Callahan by over 6,000 votes in the riding of Brampton South.
+He served as a Parliamentary Assistant for two years, initially to the Minister of Citizenship, Culture and Recreation, then to the Deputy Premier; he was then elevated to the cabinet as Minister of Transportation on October 10, 1997.
 He also represented the Progressive Conservative government on a variety of televised discussion panels, gaining the reputation of a rising star in the party.

 Clement was returned in the provincial election of 1999 in the new riding of Brampton West—Mississauga, defeating Liberal candidate Vic Dhillon by over 8,000 votes.
-He was promoted to Minister of the Environment on June 17, 1999, and served in this capacity until May 3, 2000.
-In this role, he implemented the program known as Ontario's Drive Clean, which mandated periodic emissions tests on vehicles in southern Ontario.
+He was reassigned as Minister of the Environment on June 17, 1999, and served in this capacity until May 3, 2000.
+In this role, he implemented the program known as Ontario's Drive Clean, which mandated periodic emissions tests on vehicles in Southern Ontario.

-Clement was appointed Minister of Municipal Affairs and Housing on October 25, 1999, and held this position until February 8, 2001.

-On February 8, 2001, Clement was appointed Minister of Health and Long-Term Care.
+He was appointed Minister of Municipal Affairs and Housing on October 25, 1999, and held this position until February 8, 2001, when he was named Minister of Health and Long-Term Care.
 He initiated primary care reform, oversaw the implementation of Telehealth Ontario (a toll-free health information line staffed by registered nurses) and expanded Ontario's hospitals system.
 Clement also entered into a public-private partnership for a hospital redevelopment in Brampton.

-Clement ran for leadership in the 2002 Ontario Progressive Conservative Party leadership election and finished third on the first ballot.
-Clement then placed his support behind victorious candidate Ernie Eves on the second ballot.
-When Eves became Premier, he kept Clement in the Health portfolio.

-Clement was especially prominent when Toronto suffered an outbreak of SARS in the summer of 2003, travelling to Geneva in a successful bid to urge the World Health Organization to lift a travel ban to Canada's largest city.
+Following Harris's resignation, Clement ran in the 2002 Ontario PC leadership election, finishing third on the first ballot behind Ernie Eves and Jim Flaherty.
+Clement then placed his support in the second ballot behind Eves, who emerged victorious, and stayed on as health minister in the Eves ministry.
+He was especially prominent when Toronto suffered an outbreak of SARS in 2003, travelling to Geneva in a successful bid to urge the World Health Organization to lift a travel ban to Canada's largest city.

-The Eves government was defeated in the 2003 provincial election, and Clement was defeated by Vic Dhillon by about 2,500 votes in a rematch of 1999.
-Clement afterwards worked as a counsel for Bennett Jones LLP.
-He also was a small business owner and a visiting professor at the University of Toronto Faculty of Law.
+The Eves government was defeated in the 2003 provincial election, and Clement was unseated by Vic Dhillon by about 2,500 votes in a rematch of 1999.
+Clement afterwards worked as a counsel for Bennett Jones LLP; he was also a small business owner and a visiting professor at the University of Toronto Faculty of Law.